Medicaid expansion in Ohio

 Once you enroll in Ohio Medicaid, you’ll get a basic Medicaid (fee-for-service) ID card in the mail.
 Shortly after that, most new enrollees will receive a letter from Ohio Medicaid, asking them to select a Medicaid Managed Care program.
 There are five available: Buckeye Health Plan, CareSource, Molina Health Plan, Paramount Advantage, and UnitedHealthcare.
 Ohio Medicaid puts out a report card each year, giving the managed care plans star ratings for various aspects of the coverage.

-But people can enroll directly through Ohio Medicaid as well, and enrollment in Medicaid and CHIP continue year-round; it’s not a limited enrollment window like rivate plans.
-From the fall of 2013 to April 2017, total Medicaid and CHIP enrollment in Ohio grew by 30 percent.
-Net enrollment grew by more than 640,000 people during that time frame.
-A total of 725,000 people have gained coverage under the expanded eligibility rules, but people move in and out of the Medicaid system continuously.
+But people can enroll directly through Ohio Medicaid as well, and enrollment in Medicaid and CHIP continues year-round; it’s not a limited enrollment window like private plans.
+From the fall of 2013 to August 2018, total Medicaid and CHIP enrollment in Ohio grew by 28 percent.
+Net enrollment grew by 587,039 during that time frame (this was a drop from late 2017, when net enrollment was up 684,000 over where it had been in 2013).

 Ohio Medicaid history

 Ohio enacted Medicaid in July 1966, just six months after the earliest states to do so.
 The state implemented CHIP (Children’s Health Insurance Program) in 1998, initially covering children up to age 19 with household income up to 150 percent of poverty (that upper threshold was later increased to 200 percent of poverty).

 The federal government pays 67 percent of the cost of Ohio’s traditional Medicaid program, and the state pays the remainder.
 But the state gets a far better deal when it comes to Medicaid expansion: For 2014 – 2016, the federal government has paid 100 percent of the cost of covering the population that’s newly-eligible population under the ACA’s Medicaid expansion guidelines.
 That percentage will decline to 95 percent in 2017, and by 2020 the state will be paying 10 percent of the cost of covering the newly-eligible population.